benadelm/hermA-Crawler/README.md

 files in `meta/unfollowedschemata`

-Contain URI schemata which the crawler has encountered but cannot follow (such as `mailto`).
+Contain [URI schemes](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax) which the crawler has encountered but cannot follow (such as `mailto`).
 The file `unfollowedschemata.txt` is the most recent one.
 Approximately every 10000 lines, a new `unfollowedschemata.txt` is started and the old one is renamed by appending the current date and time (for example, `unfollowedschemata.txt-20200102030405`).
 Every line in this file is a URI schema (without the colon).

 ---